 Before we can address how to lose water weight, it’s important to go over the role of dehydration.
 Dehydration is a condition where your fluid and electrolyte loss is greater than your intake.
 Your body needs water and electrolytes to carry out vital processes.

 When you don’t get enough water or if you suffer from an electrolyte imbalance, dehydration sets in.
-It can cause symptoms like extreme thirst, decreased urination, fatigue, and headaches.
+It can cause extreme thirst, decreased urination, fatigue or headaches.
 In severe cases, dehydration can cause sunken eyes, fainting, confusion, and irritability.